Nota-NetsPresso/NetsPresso-ModelSearch-Dataset-Validator/README.md

 ### Prepare dataset yaml file
 Regardless of the dataset format, ".yaml" file containing information about the class name and number of classes is needed.
+- names: Names of classes
+- nc: Number of classes

 #### Yaml file example
 ```